1992–93 Swiss Cup

 The 1992–93 Swiss Cup was the 68th season of Switzerland's annual football cup competition.
-It began on 8 August with the first games of Round 1 and ended on 31 May 1993 with the Final held at Wankdorf, Bern.
+It began on the week-end 8–9 August 1992 with the first games of the first round and ended on Whit Monday 1993 with the Final held at Wankdorf, Bern.
 The winners earned a place in the qualifying round of the Cup Winners' Cup.